Roma Street station construction update - June and July 2026

 - Oversized deliveries to and from site and via the busway.
 Deliveries may occur at night.

-- Installation and fit-out of final external station pieces.
+- Installation and fit-out of external station elements.

-- Adjusting hoarding and scaffolding requiring hand tools and steel fixing.
+- Adjustments to hoarding and scaffolding using hand tools and steel fixing.

 - Intermittent short-term pedestrian stoppages, partial lane closures, footpath diversions, and adjustments to pedestrian gantries along Roma Street.

-- Installing steel, roof sheeting, guttering and fit-out activities to construct the station entrance.
+- Installation of steel, roof sheeting, guttering and fit-out activities to construct the station entrance.

 Services building